<> <> <> <>

 Avocados

-Another high vitamin food that can help in the prevention of premature ejaculation is avocado.
-As an excellent source of vitamin C, B and K, avocados are also great at regulating blood circulation, which is great when the blood is needed for certain organs.
+As an excellent source of vitamins C, B and K, avocados are also great at regulating blood circulation, which is great when the blood is needed for certain organs [8].

 Asparagus

-As a vegetable high in vitamin A and C, asparagus can aid in increasing sperm count, improving the blood flow to the penile muscles and could potentially help end premature ejaculation issues.
+As a vegetable high in vitamins A and C, asparagus can aid in increasing sperm count, improving the blood flow to the penile muscles and could potentially help end premature ejaculation issues.
 It also helps with hormonal imbalance by regulating testosterone levels.

 Ready to get your self-confidence back?
 Get munching on some asparagus!